-This mixed income development will provide 108 new apartments in an area of the city that is undergoing rapid transformation.
-It will replace an older public housing development with two new midrise apartment buildings, landscaped recreation areas and parking on a three acre site.
-The complex includes 54 public housing units, 27 moderate-income/work-force units, and 27 market rate units.
-Key features of the project include design for resiliency on a site near the seashore that is subject to flooding.
-Accordingly, all residential units and all mechanical equipment are located at or above the second floor level.
-Parking garages and entry lobbies occupy the first floor, and a “dry” path of egress is provided from the second floor to a pedestrian path that is raised above the 100 year flood level.
+South Norwalk is in the midst of an urban revitalization that has produced a burst of new construction and building renovation for housing and commercial uses.
+This project implements the third and final phase of a master plan that is replacing a1940’s public housing development and transforming it into a mixed income community that redefines the notion of public housing.
+Phase 3 consists of two new midrise apartment buildings, landscaped recreation areas and parking on a three-acre site.
+The development will provide 108 new apartments designed to meet a high standard of sustainability, comfort and amenity.
 All of the apartments are designed to the same high standard of quality in terms of materials, finishes, appliances and unit sizes.
+The complex includes 54 public housing units, 27 moderate-income/work-force units, and 27 market rate units with one, two and three bedroom apartments.
+Key features of the project include design for resiliency because the site is located just one block from the seashore and is subject to periodic flooding.
+Accordingly, all residential units and all mechanical equipment rooms are located at or above the second floor level.
+Open parking garages and entry lobbies occupy the first floor and a “dry” path of egress is provided from the second floor to a pedestrian path that is raised above the 100 year flood level.